calumgrant/logical/docs/worklist.md

 # Work plan

+find person P has name N and

 ## Short term

+- Better results
+ - Sort the results
+ - Deduplicate the results
+ - Store a compound name in a relation.
+   - Use it to sort the coluns in the query.
+   - Compound names aren't displayed properly in Explain.
+ - `find` should also log number of results
+  - Expect a certain number of results.
+If not, report an error.
+     `expect 100.`
+  - Implement `find X,Y,Z in`.
+- Column names in `find` and `query`.
+Keep the ordering consistent with the source query.
+- Implement a resultset.
+It's just a table with a writer.
+The table stores the results.
+- Consider synthesising an ID for `has:Person:Name`

+## Refactoring
+- Implement a `ChainedEvaluation` class that exposes `Next`?
 - Use `typedef int Id`
-- Test soundness of projections
+- Create a `VariableInfo` structure
+  - slot
+  - bound
+  - last use?
+- Remove the AST `Visit` functions
+- const fields more
+- Split up files
+- Put into `namespace Logical`
+- Slim down the header files, for example split up relation.hpp

 - Bug: We find an empty rule when attempting to add new rules to an existing query, for example when creating a projection.

-- Queries
-How to find all rules relating to the query relation??
-Iterate all rules in the predicate.

-- Compound names aren't displayed properly in Explain.
 - Colour-code the output explanations.
+  - Finish all of the evaluation types (!=, +, )
   - Refactor this properly
+  - Colouration options: Use termcap, and work on Windows.
 - Warning empty relation:
   - Create a line number
   - Make it red.
-- Create a `VariableInfo` structure
-  - slot
-  - bound
-  - last use?
-- Colouration options: Use termcap, and work on windows.
 - Syntax errors - Count in the error count.
 - `expect` predicate - number of evaluation steps.
 Prints a message
 - `steps` predicate - gets the current number of evaluation steps `if S is steps then print "Currently at " + S + " steps".` `print "..." if steps S.`
 - Debug steps: expect... to expect a certain number of results, or a certain number of evaluation steps.
-- Adding strings to ints??
   - Parser error recovery with `.`
-- Implement n-ary predicates
-  - Assert rules
-  - Query
-  - Query n-ary relations.
-    - Efficient indexing?
-    - Arbitrary joins
-- Implement `query` predicate. result p has message "Unused parameter." if p is a parameter and parameter has no use. find result -> Looks at all tuples involving result as well.

-   if X is a parent
-- What about object-orientation?
-- Column names in `find` or `query`
 - Embedding Logical
 - Extending Logical
 - Optimization passes
-- Warn on empty predicates
-- Perhaps have an Evaluation::SetRow() so that it's possible to store the row?
+- Perhaps have an `Evaluation::SetRow()` so that it's possible to store the row?
 - Report duplicate attributes a bit better.
 - Count total number of rows stored.
+- Count total number of predicates.
 - Warning on undefined predicates.
-- Remove the AST `Visit` functions
 - File operations
   - `Database::ReadBinary()`
   - `Database::WriteBinary()`